Environmental Compliance & Hazardous Materials

 Cost impact on renovation projects

 Where lead paint becomes a major cost factor is when full abatement is required or elected rather than managing the lead in place.
-Full lead abatement - physically removing or permanently encapsulating all lead-based paint surfaces - can run $8-$15 per square foot of affected surface and requires a separate license from the RRP certification.
+Full lead abatement - physically removing or permanently encapsulating all lead-based paint surfaces - can run $8 to $15 per square foot of affected surface and requires a separate license from the RRP certification.
 Full abatement is not required by the RRP Rule for renovation projects, but it may be required by other regulations or elected by owners who want the lead permanently addressed.

 EPA enforcement activity